Gina Jeffreys: Career

-Throughout 2000, Jeffreys relocated to Nashville to record her next album, titled Angel.
-Angel was released in April 2001 and the title track "Angel" won numerous awards; including 2002 Golden Guitar Award - Video Clip of the Year, 2002 APRA Award – Most Performed Country Work and was named a finalist in the Australian Animation Awards in 2001 and charted at No.57 on the ARIA singles chart.
+Throughout 2000, Jeffreys relocated to Nashville to record her next album, Angel, which was released in April 2001.
+The title track, "Angel", won numerous awards; including the 2002 Golden Guitar Award for Video Clip of the Year, the 2002 APRA Award for Most Performed Country Work and was named a finalist in the Australian Animation Awards in 2001.
+It charted at No. 57 on the ARIA singles chart.

-2002 saw the release of Best of Gina Jeffreys...
-So Far which included her version of Radiohead's Creep which she had performed on Andrew Denton's Musical Challenge.
+In 2002, the Best of Gina Jeffreys...
+So Far was released.
+It includes her version of Radiohead's "Creep", which she had performed on Andrew Denton's Musical Challenge.
 This concluded her contract with ABC Music.

 Jeffreys gave birth to her son Jackson in January 2003 and took some time out of the spotlight.

-In 2006, Jeffreys signed a deal with 'Ocean Road Music' and returned with the release of her album Walks of Life.
+In 2006, Jeffreys signed a deal with Ocean Road Music and returned with the release of her album Walks of Life.
 In 2007, she was awarded Best Independent Country Release at the Australian Independent Record (AIR) Awards, for her album Walks of Life.
-At the Tamworth Country Music Festival of 2007, Jeffreys initiated a now annual "Walk of Life" where country music artists and fans walk around the streets of Tamworth to help create awareness and raise money for the Foundation.
-Money raised goes towards the Leukaemia Foundation.
+At the Tamworth Country Music Festival of 2007, Jeffreys initiated a now annual "Walk of Life" where country music artists and fans walk around the streets of Tamworth to help create awareness and raise money for the Leukaemia Foundation.

-In April 2007, Jeffreys joined Beccy Cole and Sara Storer to form Songbirds; a successful multi-artist show in Australia that continued for many years.
+In April 2007, Jeffreys joined Beccy Cole and Sara Storer to form Songbirds; a successful multi-artist show in Australia that continued for some years.
 A live DVD was released of the Songbirds in 2009.

-In 2009 Jeffreys performed a sell-out concert at Tamworth with Guy Sebastian and Wendy Matthews followed by the release of Old Paint in 2010, a laid-back acoustic album of Gina’s all- time favourites.
+In 2009, Jeffreys performed a sell-out concert at Tamworth with Guy Sebastian and Wendy Matthews, followed by the release of Old Paint in 2010, a laid-back acoustic album of her all- time favourite songs.

-In August 2019, Jeffreys released her eighth studio album titled Beautiful Tangle.
-The first single "Cash" was released in June 2019.
-It is Jeffrey's first new album in nine years.
+In August 2019, Jeffreys released her eighth studio album, Beautiful Tangle.
+The first single, "Cash", was released in June 2019.
+It is her first new album in nine years.

-From January 2022, Jeffreys replaced Sarah Forster as the co-host of the breakfast show on Star 104.5 on the New South Wales Central Coast, alongside Dave 'Rabbit' Rabbetts.
+From January 2022, Jeffreys replaced Sarah Forster as the co-host of the breakfast show on Star 104.5 on the New South Wales Central Coast, alongside Dave Rabbetts.